 We already established that ecommerce customers shop online without the level of assistance provided by traditional retailers.
 They’re independent in selecting the products they like and placing orders.
 Many customers actually enjoy the self-service model so much that they prefer independence in troubleshooting too.
 Provide them with a thoughtfully designed self-service help center, and they will be able to find answers to questions easily and at their convenience.

 When designing the self-service portion of your customer care strategy, try to cover as wide of a scope of needs as possible.
 Think detailed product descriptions and easily available size charts, technical specifications, or other data sets that best describe your product.
-On top of that, compile common questions customers tend to ask about your products or services into an FAQ section.
+On top of that, compile common questions customers tend to ask about your products or services into a customer knowledge base or FAQ section.
 Here are some things you should keep in mind when creating one:

 - Cover all aspects of the shopping experience.
 Include questions about product information, shipping, transactions, returns, and your terms and conditions.